 Parent and Adult Children Resentment and Pain

-Often times parents struggle with their adult children exercising their freedom and rights.
+Often times parents struggle with their adult children exercising their freedoms and rights.
 We watch helplessly.
-I know I have felt concern, sometimes fear, witnessing my children’s decisions; choice of lover, spending, dropping out of school, breaking the law, disciplining grandchildren, and even eating habits.
-From the adult children’s perspective, our concern and fear can be perceived as judgement, lack of trust, and rejection.
+I know I have felt concern, sometimes fear, witnessing my children’s decisions; choice of lover, spending, dropping out of school, breaking the law, disciplining their children (our darling grandchildren), and even eating habits.
+From the adult children’s perspective, our concerns and fears can be perceived as judgement, lack of trust, and rejection.

 Deeply enmeshed and rooted-in-the-past emotions can arise.
 If adult children were raised with good enough parenting (appropriate guidance, safety, and love), their feelings towards their parents are probably of contentment and peace.